hybridgroup/gocv/README.md

 ### Ubuntu/Linux

 You can use `make` to install OpenCV 3.3 with the handy `Makefile` included with this repo.
 If you already have installed it, you do not need to do so again.
-Also the installation performed by the `Makefile` may remove options that you have already installed.
+The installation performed by the `Makefile` is minimal, so it may remove OpenCV options if you have already installed it some other way.

 #### Install required packages